-Edinburgh-based manufacturers founded by James Ballantine (1808-1877) and George Allan as Ballantine & Allan.
-Began making stained glass in the 1830s.
+Edinburgh-based manufacturers founded by James Ballantine (1808–77) and George Allan as Ballantine & Allan.
+They began making stained glass in the mid-1830s.
 In 1843 they won a competition to design windows for the new Houses of Parliament, although in the event they only provided some windows for the House of Lords.
-James Ballantine was the author of a series of books on the history and techniques of stained glass manufacture, notably A Treatise on Painted Glass, (1845).
+James Ballantine was the author of a series of books on the history and techniques of stained glass manufacture, notably A Treatise on Painted Glass (1845).

-His son Alexander Ballantine (1841-1906) joined the firm, which was known as Ballantine and Son from about 1860 until 1892, and then Ballantine and Gardiner until 1905, when Herbert Gardiner joined as a partner.
-From 1905 Alexander Ballantine was joined by his son James Ballantine III (1878-1940), by then the firm was known as A. Ballantine & Son.
+His son Alexander Ballantine (1841–1906) joined the firm, which was known as Ballantine and Son from about 1860 until 1892, around the time that Herbert Gardiner joined as a partner.
+The firm was known as Ballantine and Gardiner until 1905, when Gardiner left.
+Alexander Ballantine was then joined by his son James Ballantine (1878–1940), and the firm was known as A. Ballantine & Son.
 Some work by the firm was signed with the alternative spelling of Ballantyne.

 Show signatures and maker's marks